blueberry/blueberry.github.io/_posts/2018-11-04-Code-Mesh-LDN-Presentation-Interactive-GPU-Programming.md

 ---
 author: dragan
 layout: post
-title:  "SmallFP & ClojureTRE: Interactive, Functional, GPU Accellerated Programming in Clojure"
+title:  "Code Mesh LDN 2018 - Interactive GPU Programming with ClojureCUDA and ClojureCL"
 date:   2018-11-04 21:00
 categories: conference
 excerpt: I'm presenting a talk at CodeMesh LDN 2018 conference in a few days.
 Here are the slides.